odoo/documentation/content/developer/reference/frontend/owl_components.rst

 If you want to extend the behavior of an existing element, you must place the element inside, by wrapping it directly.
-Also, you can conditionnally add props to manage when the element might be swipable or not.
+Also, you can conditionnally add props to manage when the element might be swipable, its animation and the minimum portion to swipe to perform the action.

 You can use the component to interact easily with records, messages, items in lists and much more.